Pentagon03/Algorithms/String/Manacher.md

 # Manacher.cpp

-This file implements Manacher's algorithm for finding the longest palindromic substring in a string.
+This file implements Manacher's algorithm for finding all palindromic substrings in a string in O(n) time.

 ## Usage

-*   **Description:** This file implements Manacher's algorithm for finding the longest palindromic substring in a string.
+*   **Description:** This file implements Manacher's algorithm for finding all palindromic substrings in a string in O(n) time.
 *   **Functions:**
-    *   `manacher(s)`: Finds the longest palindromic substring in the given string s using Manacher's algorithm.
+    *   `manacher(T s)`: Finds all palindromic substrings in the string s using Manacher's algorithm.